pagevamp/traineeship-final-project-frontend/.github/PULL_REQUEST_TEMPLATE.md

 ---

-### Below are the images/video reflecting the said chnages
+### Below are the images/video reflecting the said changes